BlueBrain/blueetl/doc/source/migration.rst

 1. The specification ``version: 2`` should be added at the top level of the file.
 2. The section ``extraction`` should be moved to ``analysis.spikes.extraction``.
 3. The section ``analysis.features`` should be moved to ``analysis.spikes.features``.
-4. Any custom key should be moved into an optional top level dict named ``custom``.
+4. Any custom key should be moved into an optional dict: ``custom`` if the parameters are global, or ``analysis.spikes.custom`` if the parameters are specific to the spikes analysis.
 5. The following sub-section should be added to ``analysis.spikes.extraction``:

 .. code-block:: yaml